bhouston/hdrify/README.md

 [![Tests][tests-badge]][tests-url]
 [![Coverage][coverage-badge]][coverage-url]

-The only full implementation of HDR (Radiance RGBE) and EXR (OpenEXR) reading and writing with JPEG Gain Map support in pure JavaScript.
+The only full implementation of HDR (Radiance RGBE), EXR (OpenEXR), and JPEG with gain maps (JPEG-R / Ultra HDR) reading and writing in pure JavaScript.
 No native bindings—works in Node.js and browsers.

+Convert EXR or HDR files to the highly compressible JPEG-R format (JPEG with embedded gain maps), a new industry-standard HDR format widely supported in modern browsers and mobile devices.

 The core library has no dependencies on the DOM or Node.js APIs.
 It uses only standard JavaScript (`Uint8Array`, `DataView`, `ArrayBuffer`) and pure-JS dependencies (fflate, jpeg-js).
 Use it in Node.js, browsers, Deno, Workers, or any JavaScript runtime.